shareish/shareish/README.md

 Once installed, frontend is running locally at `http://localhost:8081`; backend API is located at `http://localhost:8000/api/v1/`, and backend administration interface is running at `http://localhost:8000/admin/`.

 In development mode, there is an hot reload mechanism: every time you save a file in backend or frontend, the corresponding code is recompiled if needed and the server is restarted automatically (see the logs using docker compose logs -f web or docker compose logs -f ui or docker compose logs -f web db).
+This eases direct assessment of your changes to the code.

 See the logs in live: `docker compose logs` (in the root directory).
 To stop: `docker compose stop` (in the root directory).